Jin4202/FractionCalculator/README.md

 # Fraction Calculator
+Creating a calculator that can represent the answer in both decimal and fraction format.

 Core system codes are at https://github.com/Jin4202/FractionCalculator/tree/master/app/src/main/java/com/calculator/fractioncalculator

 ## Project Environment Build
 - Framework: Android Studio
 - Language: Java

-## Project goal
-**Creating a calculator that can represent the answer in both decimal and fraction format.**

 #### Main Challenges
 1. Transforming the answer from decimal to fraction